skadauke/intro-to-r-for-clinicians-chop/server_setup/README.md

 To avoid the hassle of keeping track of the instance IP address every time you shut down and restart your server, you should choose to allocate an "Elastic IP" address (a small number come free with every AWS account).
 Read [the AWS documentation](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-associate-static-public-ip/) for more details.

-To allocate an Elastic IP, find **Network & Security** > **Elastic IPs** in the navigation pane of your EC2 dashboard or go directly to [the "Allocate Elastic IP address" page](https://console.aws.amazon.com/ec2/v2/home#AllocateAddress) and click the button marked "Allocate Elastic IP Address".
+To allocate an Elastic IP, find the **Network & Security** section and **Elastic IPs** item below that in the navigation pane of your EC2 dashboard or go directly to [the "Allocate Elastic IP address" page](https://console.aws.amazon.com/ec2/v2/home#AllocateAddress).
+Click the button marked "Allocate Elastic IP Address".

 Choose from Amazon's pool of addresses and leave everything else as the default.
 Then click "Allocate".